hvalev/shiny-server-arm-docker/README.md

 If you run into any trouble along the way, it might be due to permission problems.
 You can try running the following command: ```chmod -R 777 ~/shiny-server/```.

 ## Build it yourself
 The Dockerfile implements a multi-stage build and will produce a functional 1GB shiny-server image equipped with all necessary libraries to build and install most R-packages.
-Additionally, it will leave a 4.5GB builder image behind post-build, which you can remove.
+The intermediate builder stage is not part of the final image; with modern BuildKit it only lives in the build cache, which you can clean up with ```docker builder prune```.
 Be aware that this will take at least 2 hours to build even on an SSD.

 Build the container with the following command:
 ```bash